Confidently Slash Downtime with Fast, Simple SQL Server Backup and Restores with FlashBlade®

 This process often extends the downtime, increases the stress for the entire team and pushes critical news up to management very quickly.

-What if we as SQL Server DBAs could continue to rely on the backup and restore solutions that we have implemented, but significantly reduce our restore times for multi-terabyte databases to less than 10 minutes?
+What if we as SQL Server DBAs could continue to rely on the backup and restore solutions that we have implemented, but significantly reduce our restore times for multiple terabytes of databases to a matter of minutes?
 Would that time frame enable you to meet your Service Level Agreements (SLAs) with the SQL Server backup and restore solution that you have implemented and are comfortable with today?

 This can all be accomplished with Pure’s FlashBlade, a modern, massively parallel and scale out Fast File and Object Store with NFS, SMB and S3 protocol support enabling a backup and restore solution that can easily be integrated into your SQL Server environment to: